John Forester (cyclist): Road cycling advocacy

-Forester was a passionate cyclist from childhood.
-He became a cycling activist in 1971, after being ticketed in Palo Alto, California for riding his bicycle on the street instead of a recently legislated separate bikeway for that section of the street, the sidewalk.
+Forester became a notable cycling activist in 1971, after being ticketed in Palo Alto, California, for riding his bicycle on the street instead of the sidewalk, which recent legislation had mandated bicyclists use.
 He contested the ticket and the city ordinance was overturned.
 His first published article—the first of his many publications on alternatives to bikeways over the following four decades—appeared in the February 1973 issue of Bike World, a regional Northern California bimonthly magazine.